 Networks are online defined interest groups that allow health care professionals, researchers, practitioners and others working in the drug demand reduction field to share research, events, news, success stories, resources and information relevant to the substance use prevention, treatment and recovery field in a virtual setting.

 - Self-organising interest groups: These are publicly browsable networks.
 They are a space for ISSUP members to share and discuss aspects of their work.
 Anyone can create or join one of these networks.

 - Organised private groups: These are invitation-only and provide a space where identified individuals can share ideas and resources regarding a specific issue within a particular group.

 - Geographic regions: Members are automatically joined into their regional network.

 How to use the networks?

 - To join a network, and contribute towards the information within the network and view private networks ISSUP members must be logged in.

 - Members will see a list of networks that have already been created.
 They can browse the networks and see if any of them are on subjects they are interested in.
 They can select the networks they would like to join.

 - They can start new discussions, and contribute research, resources, images or events using the purple buttons at the left-hand side of the page.

-- To view what other people have contributed or search within the network members use the links along the top.
+- Members use the links along the top to view what other people have contributed or search within the network.

 Can anyone be a member of the networks even if they are not members of ISSUP?